benjymous/annotations/sandman/sandman.08.md

 the main series is concluded.

-Intro, page 2, paragraph 4:  The information that the Order was embroiled in a scandal when Sykes and Cripps fled is new.
+Intro, page 2, paragraph 4:  The information that the Order was embroiled in a scandal when Sykes and Cripps was also mentioned in Sandman
+#1,page 14, panel 3 which brings the newspaper com Roderick Burgess and
+Ethel Cripps and describes scandal, which envolves the suicide of the
+museum administrator, which we see in Sandman#1.

 Page 1 panel 1:  This scene occurs in Washington Square Park, in Greenwich Village, New York City.
 Many specific details in the artwork confirm this.